G20 ministers take up plan to deter cross-border tax dodging

-Biden's proposal for a 15% global corporate minimum tax resulted in a breakthrough in stalled international tax talks.
+Prospects for a reaching a final deal later this year improved after Biden proposed setting a 15% global corporate minimum tax rate, resulting in a breakthrough in stalled international talks.
 An agreement was reached July 1 among 131 countries in negotiations convened by the Paris-based Organization for Economic Cooperation and Development.

 The deal aims to discourage the use of often-complex accounting schemes to move profits to where the least tax is due.